-Blend these ingredients in a Cuisinart and pulse until the dough clumps.
-If the mixture is very dry and crumbly even after pulsing, add a little sherry, or water, just one tablespoon at a time.
+Blend ingredients 1 through 5 in a food processor and pulse until the dough clumps.
+If the mixture is very dry and crumbly even after pulsing, add a little sherry or water, just one tablespoon at a time.
 Dough will be soft (depending on how cold the butter was to start).
-Chill dough 30-60 minutes (or longer), then roll between sheets of wax paper to fit tart pan.
+Chill dough 30-60 minutes, then roll between sheets of wax paper to fit tart pan.

-Preheat oven to 400.
+Preheat oven to 400ºF.
 Line bottom, but not sides, of tart pan with parchment paper.
-Place dough in pan and if necessary, patch any holes and push dough along the edges.
+Place dough in pan, patch any holes and push dough along the edges.
 Trim with knife for tidy edge.
 If the dough is very cold, it may be quite stiff and you may want it slightly malleable.
-Dock the crust with a fork and bake oven until the dough is just barely golden, about 10 minutes.
+Dock the crust with a fork and bake in oven until the dough is just barely golden, about 10 minutes.

 Decorate with slivered almonds.

 Keep up to date on the latest wine releases, events, and promotions!